 - 4 pounds peeled and diced whole tomatoes, or 4 (15-ounce) cans diced tomatoes

 - 2 cups water

 - Cook ground beef, if using, and onions until browned.
-Add to slow cooker along with all other ingredients.Cook in slow cooker for 4 hours on low.
+Drain away the drippings from the browned beef and discard the drippings.
+Add the beef and onions to the slow cooker along with all other ingredients.

 From the Add a Pinch recipe archives.
 Originally published 2012.